The Bankrate promise

 That way, you can decide how to divide your resources into the accounts based on your savings timeline and the amount you need to reach your goals.

 In some cases, you might have to prioritize some goals over others.
-For example, before increasing how much you put toward a child’s 529 college plan, make sure you’re meeting your retirement savings goal.
+For example, before increasing the amount you put toward a child’s 529 college plan, make sure you’re meeting your retirement savings goal.
 If you need a new car, you might need to prioritize that savings goal over putting more money toward a vacation.
 Think critically about where your money needs to go first and work from there.

 4. Track your goals